py2ai/py2ai.github.io/_posts/2020-10-08-Pytesseract-easy-to-use-GUI-for-many-languages.md

 ---
 layout: post
-title: How to make an image to text GUI in Python
+title: How to make an image to text converter GUI in Python
 categories: [GUI tutorial series]
 mathjax: true
 featured-img: pyqt8